macclarencemanuel/SINGULARITY/README_FIRST.txt

 5. Click Play.
 6. Read the How to Play screen.
 7. Click Start Game.
+8. After finishing the intro, wait for the assets to load.
+Then enjoy.

 Included Files:
 - Source code of the entire project